TennaThePhantom/Destruction-Of-Void/README.md

 # Destruction-Of-Void
 Space Shooter Survival Game.

-How to run game?
+How to run the game?

-1 pycharm needs to be installed
+1: pycharm needs to be installed

-2 make sure you have every single image and file downloaded
+2: Make sure you have every single image and file downloaded

-3 Run the SpaceShooterGame file
+3: Run the SpaceShooterGame file

 Enjoy and have fun.